Kinematically boosted pairs from the nonlinear Breit-Wheeler process in small-angle laser collisions: Introduction

-We anticipate several advantages to this scheme.
+This scheme has several advantageous features.
 First, the relationship between pair momentum and the control parameter $\phi$ offers a signature to establish the nonperturbative origin of the pairs.
-Second, creating pairs at high momentum may help control the kinematics of secondary production, that is cascades~\cite{Fedotov:2010ja,Elkina:2010up}.
-If so, we improve the chances to identify momentum signatures characteristic of nonpertubatively produced pairs~\cite{Hebenstreit:2009km,Orthaber:2011cm,Fey:2011if}.
+Second, creating pairs at high momentum may help control the kinematics of secondary production, that is cascades~\cite{fedotov2010limitations,elkina2011qed}.
+If so, we improve the chances to identify momentum signatures characteristic of nonpertubatively produced pairs~\cite{hebenstreit2009momentum, orthaber2011momentum, fey2012momentum}.
+Third, the kinematic boost combines with other discovered phenomena enhancing the yield, such as short-pulse effects \cite{krajewska2012breit,Titov:2012rd}.